TravelFiend/next-sanity-neon-drizzle/README.md

 **Sanity Typegen commands**

-- `npx sanity schema extract --enforce-required-fields --workspace [workspace]` _(either `development` or `production` for our setup).
+- `bunx sanity schema extract --enforce-required-fields --workspace [workspace]` _(either `development` or `production` for our setup).
 This creates a `schema.json` file at the root of the project._
-- `npx sanity@latest typegen generate` _this is the command that creates the `sanity.types.ts` file containing types for all your Sanity Studio schema types_
+- `bunx sanity@latest typegen generate` _this is the command that creates the `sanity.types.ts` file containing types for all your Sanity Studio schema types_

 ## Testing